Tuxedolphin/python_chess_engine/README.md

 > [!IMPORTANT]
 > Do not undo a move if it was a move made by the AI.
 As this engine is largely deterministic in nature as the evaluation function usually leads to only 1 best move, undoing a move will only make the engine think again and play the same move.
 Spamming the button will not work either but will only cause a backlog of undo moves, creating more lag.

+> [!NOTE]
+> Note that the number of positions searched by the AI as well as the evaluation of the move played is printed in the terminal.
+Do note that the evaluation is always positive for the AI, i.e. no matter the colour, the higher the number, the better the AI thinks the move is.
+If the AI sees mate, the evaluation will either be 100000 (if it is mating) or -100000 (if it is getting mated).
+To translate the evaluation to our what we commonly use, simply divide the number by 100.

 ## Acknowledgements

 Special thanks to the kind people who has put up the following resources, without which I wouldn't have been able to complete this: